akashD7892/chai_aur_code_backend/Readme.md

 that go to src and run index.js

-#don't write an object in dotenv.config it will through an error of "Invalid Schema"
+# don't write an object in dotenv.config it will through an error of "Invalid Schema"

+#in express we have documentation of request and response in API Documentation -> 5x beta

+_" CORS ORIGIN\*_ " \* -> from any frontend user can request